 This data is reported to the United States Department of Education via an annual web-based data collection.
-This Annual Report is published prior to October 1st of each year and distributed to all students and employees of Warner Pacific University via the Annual Security Report Page on the Campus Safety website.
+This Annual Report is published prior to December 31st of year 2020 and distributed to all students and employees of Warner Pacific University via the Annual Security Report Page on the Campus Safety website.